Lucas-P-Souza/PasswordGenerator/README.md

 ## For the future
     Change the way that the variables: lowercase, uppercase, digits and special_characters are defined.
-    Find out how to implement the library 'string' to make the code easier and simpler
+    Find out how to implement the library 'string' to make the code easier and simpler.

 ## Already done
     Use only one function (generate_password) to create different types of passwords.